mmosaffa/Visual-Polarization-Measurement-Using-Counterfactual-Image-Generation/README.md

 📓 Notebooks Overview
 ------------------------------------------------

+### Repository Structure and Notebooks

+- **`Scraping.ipynb`**
-- Scraping.ipynb → gathers raw images and metadata from news sources, producing the initial cleaned dataset for further use.
+  Collects raw images and article-level metadata from news sources and constructs the initial cleaned dataset used throughout the project.

+- **`Git_Data_Cleaning.ipynb`**
-- Git_Data_Cleaning.ipynb → cleans and annotates scraped data, adds LDA topic features.
+  Cleans and annotates the scraped data, including face verification and the construction of LDA-based topic features.

+- **`Git_Multimodal_Code.ipynb`**
-- Git_ML_Code.ipynb → trains and evaluates the multimodal ML model, generates counterfactual predictions, and includes interpretability methods (Grad-CAM, t-SNE).
+  Trains and evaluates the multimodal outlet-prediction model, generates counterfactual predictions, and implements interpretability analyses (e.g., Grad-CAM and t-SNE).

-- Git_Results.ipynb → replicates paper results using Final_CSV_For_Analysis.csv which is based on ML_Model.pth.
+- **`Git_Main_Empirical_Results.ipynb`**
+  Replicates the main empirical results in the paper using `Final_CSV_For_Analysis.csv`, which is constructed from the trained model checkpoint (`ML_Model.pth`).
+This notebook also implements cross-fitting procedures for estimating Overall Visual Polarization (OVP).

+- **`Git_Cross_Fitting.ipynb`**
+  Implements the cross-fitting procedure, training two models on disjoint halves of the training data, and reports the performance and validation results for each model.

+- **`Git_Supplementary_Results.ipynb`**
+  Contains supplementary analyses, including robustness checks using alternative visual features (e.g., brightness and frown/sadness), as well as an end-to-end reduced-form approach to studying visual polarization and its external validation.

 ------------------------------------------------
 🛠 Requirements
 ------------------------------------------------